 Pelton was so otherworldy in her interests that I expected in person she would have worn turbans and levitated off the floor.
 Surely she’d be inaccessible to ordinary people.
 But in talking to Hillery, a different picture emerged.
 The Pelton he knew was an involved member of the small Cathedral City community, then numbering only 100 or so residents.
 Cat City in those days was a place where teachers dispatched rattlesnakes in the schoolroom, and wild horses came down from the hills and turned on the water taps.

 And into this community came Agnes Pelton, age 50, a lesbian artist who had lived in a windmill on Long Island.
-(Though there’s some debate, articles in the LA Times and Art Forum have said she was a lesbian. ) A believer in astrology, numerology and auras, she was president of the Transcendental Painting Group in New Mexico.
+[2019 update: Though articles in the LA Times and Art Forum have said she was a lesbian–an assertion originally repeated here–there is no evidence that she was.]
+A believer in astrology, numerology and auras, she was president of the Transcendental Painting Group in New Mexico.
 How would these worlds combine?
 Just fine, as it turns out.
 Pelton said of the California desert: “This region has taken me in, accepted me.”

 Hillery told me Pelton never learned to drive so she relied on rides from the neighbors.
 It took a minute to absorb this—a landscape painter with no wheels.
 Hillery’s father, Willard, would drop Pelton and her paints off beyond the second wash out on Date Palm and come back several hours later to retrieve her.